InvenioX3/qbit_airdrop/README.md

 Used in conjuctin with the <a href="https://github.com/InvenioX3/qbit_airdrop_card"><strong>Qbit AIRDROP Card</strong></a> Lovelace card, it provides a clean, mobile optimized UI for submitting magnet links and managing active torrents directly from a dashboard.

+  - **Note: This integration assumes qBitorrent's webUI authentication is disabled.**

 ## Overview & Features

 - Submitting magnet links to qBittorrent through the **Qbit AIRDROP integration**